-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 This course focuses on development and design practices used by concept designers.
 Students apply professional marker and/or CG techniques and media as an approach to concept drawings and renderings.
-May be repeated once for credit with recommendation from the instructor.

-Prerequisite: DAA115 AND DAA212, Co-requisite: None
+Prerequisite: DAA115 AND DAA212